loki344/ml-starter/docs/integration/README.md

     Integrate your own model
 </h1>

-This tutorial will guide you through the process of integration your own model with ML-Starter.
+This chapter will guide you through the process to integrate your own model with ML-Starter.

-#Overview
+# Overview

+- <a href="#step-by-step">Step by step</a>
 - <a href="#configuration">Configuration</a>
 - <a href="#preprocesing-and-postprocessing">Preprocessing and Postprocessing</a>
 - <a href="#persistence">Persistence</a>